lrcf/configuration-notes/guides/windows/ssh-tpm.md

 >
 > *From solely security standpoint (disregarding convenience), it’s recommended using hardware key that supports stronger cryptography instead of the insecure TPM chip.*

-*You will need admin permissions to successfully issue a key.
+*You will need admin permissions to successfully issue a certificate.
 Pro version of Windows might be required.*

 *This guide assumes you have [Chocolatey](https://chocolatey.org/) installed on your machine.*